 Jerome died suddenly of a brain aneurysm in 1982 at age 42.
 In 1988, the people of British Columbia commemorated his personal accomplishment and social contribution by erecting a nine-foot statue in Stanley Park.
 The statue stands a few hundred metres from Brockton Oval where Jerome trained for the world records he set and the medals he won.

-Copies of the book "Running Uphill" can be found online through a variety of book sellers.
+The book "Running Uphill - The Short, Fast Life of Harry Jerome " published circa 2006 can be found online through a variety of book sellers.